syncfusion-content/ember-docs/emberjs/Getting-Started.md

 * Open the command prompt in the folder `ember-app`.

-* Use the command [ember generate route grid/default](https://guides.emberjs.com/v2.11.0/routing/defining-your-routes/)to create template `default.hbs` file in templates folder and router `default.js` file in routes folder.
+* Use the command [ember generate route grid/default](https://guides.emberjs.com/v2.11.0/routing/defining-your-routes/) to create template `default.hbs` file in templates folder and router `default.js` file in routes folder.
 It also add the routing content in `router.js`.

 * Use below code in `default.hbs` in templates folder to render the Grid.